Morphine (band): Posthumous projects (1999–present)

 Within a year of Sandman's death, Colley and Conway created Orchestra Morphine, a group of Sandman's friends and colleagues who toured to celebrate the music of the band and to raise funds for the Mark Sandman Music Education Fund.
 Orchestra Morphine mostly performed music from The Night, but also included some other Morphine and Hypnosonics material as well.
 Orchestra Morphine still performs occasionally but no longer tours.
 Singer and guitarist Laurie Sargent, a member of Orchestra Morphine and former vocalist for the band Face to Face, later joined Colley and Conway in their first post-Morphine musical endeavor, Twinemen.

 Conway and Colley also officially formed the Hi-n-Dry independent record label and studio, converting Sandman's workspace into a commercial enterprise.
 The label's roster includes a number of their friends, colleagues and other Boston-area musicians.
 In 2004, Hi-n-Dry released the Mark Sandman box set Sandbox, which contained two CDs and a DVD of previously unreleased material spanning Sandman's musical career.
 The DVD featured clips from early Sandman shows, interviews from the Morphine tours, and various videos from other Sandman solo and group projects, such as Treat Her Right.
 However, for copyright reasons the box set did not contain any previously released material found in the Morphine catalog, Morphine videos, or promotional material produced by Rykodisc or DreamWorks Records.

 Deupree continued to record with various jazz musicians.

 In 2009, Colley and Deupree began regularly performing Morphine songs and new material as Members of Morphine (alternately, the Ever-Expanding Elastic Waste Band), with singer, bassist and guitarist Jeremy Lyons of New Orleans.
 In July 2009, the group played at Nel Nome Del Rock Festival in Palestrina, Italy, marking the ten-year anniversary of Sandman's death at the location in which it occurred.
-As of 2014, the group was renamed Vapors of Morphine and regularly performs in Boston and New Orleans, and holds a standing weekly gig at Atwood's Tavern in Cambridge, Massachusetts.
+As of 2014, the group was renamed Vapors of Morphine and regularly perform in Boston and New Orleans.
+They held a standing weekly gig at Atwood's Tavern in Cambridge, Massachusetts, until its closure after 16 years in March 2023.

 In 2009, Rhino Records released the two-disc set At Your Service, composed of unreleased Morphine material.

 As of 1999, Morphine has sold over 807,000 records in the United States, according to Nielsen SoundScan.

 On December 19, 2021, drummer Billy Conway died from liver cancer, aged 65.